Monterrey: Media

 Monterrey is an important producer and broadcaster of media and entertainment in Mexico.
 Grupo Multimedios operates 4 television channels in the city, and XHAW-TDT is the flagship of the near-national network Canal 6, which also airs as a cable network in the United States.
 National broadcasting networks Televisa and Azteca have local stations for all of their major channels, along with the non-commercial broadcasters such as Once and Canal 22 networks.
 The state of Nuevo León and UANL also maintain television stations.

-Grupo Reforma, one of the most widely read newsources in Mexico originated in the city with the newspaper El Norte.
+Grupo Reforma, one of the most widely read news sources in Mexico originated in the city with the newspaper El Norte.
 Milenio Diario de Monterrey, published by Grupo Multimedios, is another newspaper of high distribution, daily printing local editions in the most important Mexican cities.
 Other local newspapers include El Porvenir, El Horizonte, and ABC.
 Northern Mexico's weekly business newspaper Biznews is also headquartered in Monterrey.

 Monterrey also has several radio stations broadcasting news, music, entertainment, and culture for the city.
 The main radio broadcasting groups are Multimedios Radio, Grupo Radio Alegría and Nucleo Radio Monterrey.